git-moss/DrivenByMoss-Documentation/Native-Instruments/Native-Instruments-Maschine-Jam.md

 * Record button: Set the function for the record button.
 * Shift + Record button: Set the function for the record button used in combination with Shift.
-* Behaviour on Pause: Sets the action to be executed when playback is stopped with the Play button
+* Behaviour on Pause: Sets the action to be executed when playback is stopped with the Play button.

 ### Play and Sequence

 * Quantize Amount: The amount of quantization to use when Quantize is executed.
-100% alignes all notes fully to the grid.
+100% aligns all notes fully to the grid.
 * Default note view: The view that should be the default when you select an instrument track for the first time (e.g. Play, Drum, Sequencer, ...).
 * Start with session view: Enables the session view on startup if active otherwise the default note view is displayed.